terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 :--- | :--- | :---
 instance_size | c5.xlarge | Size of the transit gateway instances
 fw_instance_size | c5.xlarge | Size of the firewall instances
 fw_amount | 2 | The amount of NGFW instances to deploy.
 These will be deployed accross multiple AZ's.
-When set to 2 or higher, ha_gw must be true. ha_gw | true | Set to false to deploy single Aviatrix gateway attached | true | Attach firewall instances to Aviatrix Gateways
+Amount must be even. ha_gw | true | Set to false to deploy single Aviatrix gateway.
+When set to false, fw_amount is ignored and only a single NGFW instance is deployed. attached | true | Attach firewall instances to Aviatrix Gateways

 ### Outputs